The growth of abelian sections: Introduction

-where $ab_{|G|}(G)$ is the size of the largest abelian section of $G$, and $k(G)$ denotes the number of conjugacy classes of $G$.
-Of course, these are not effective if $ab_n(\mathcal{G})$ or $Rep_n(\mathcal{G})$ are fast (in the extreme case, if $\mathcal{G}$ does not have BAb).
-However, the first inequality is surprisingly precise in giving a general bound.\\ The best known lower bound for $k(G)$ is due to the companion Baumeister-Maroti-Viet \cite{2016BMV}, and it is the following: for every $\varepsilon >0$ there exists $C_\varepsilon>0$ such that
+for every family of finite groups $\mathcal{G}$ and every $G \in \mathcal{G}$.
+Of course, $ab_{|G|}(G)$ is the size of the largest abelian section of $G$.
+From a standard result in representation theory, $Rep_{|G|}(G)$ equals the number of conjugacy classes of $G$, which we denote by $k(G)$.
+The inequalities in (\ref{eqLBT}) are not effective if $ab_n(\mathcal{G})$ or $Rep_n(\mathcal{G})$ are fast (in the extreme case, if $\mathcal{G}$ does not have BAb).
+However, we saw in the proof of Theorem \ref{thLBAbG} that the first inequality is surprisingly precise in giving a general lower bound (by ``general'' here we mean that it is true for every $\mathcal{G}$).
+Can one do the same for $Rep_n(\mathcal{G})$?
+The best known lower bound for $k(G)$ is due to the companion Baumeister-Maroti-Tong-Viet \cite{2016BMV}, and it is the following: for every $\varepsilon >0$ there exists $C_\varepsilon>0$ such that

 for every finite group $G$ of size at least $3$.
-On the other side, there are arbitrarily large groups satisfying $k(G) \leq (\log |G| / \log\log|G|)^2$ (see \cite{1997Pyber}).
-When combined to (\ref{3eqLBT}), (\ref{eqBMV}) yields the best lower bound we can provide at the moment, for the representation growth of a generic family of arbitrarily large finite groups.
-It is worth to notice that Craven \cite{2010Craven} used a different idea to obtain a better bound, which holds only for a fixed infinite profinite group $G$, but not for an arbitrary family of finite groups.
+On the other side, there are arbitrarily large groups satisfying $k(G) \leq C \cdot (\log |G| / \log\log|G|)^2$ (see \cite[pag.
+375]{1997Pyber}).
+When combined to (\ref{eqLBT}), (\ref{eqBMV}) yields the best lower bound we can provide at the moment, for the representation growth of every family of arbitrarily large finite groups.
+It is worth noticing that Craven \cite{2010Craven} used a different idea to obtain a better bound, which holds only for a fixed infinite profinite group $G$, but not for an arbitrary family of finite groups.

 \begin{proposition}[Proposition 2.2 in \cite{2010Craven}] For every $\varepsilon>0$ there exists $C_\varepsilon>0$ such that the following holds.
 If $G$ is an infinite, finitely generated profinite group with FAb, then